MarvNC/JP-Resources/readme.md

 <summary><b>Sorting Method</b></summary>

 *   The sorting method determines the resulting value of `{freq}`.
-    By default, the minimum frequency is chosen.
+    By default, the harmonic frequency is chosen.
     This can be modified by changing `opt-freq-sorting-method`, e.g.

     ```handlebars